krobelus/rate-experiments/thesis.md

 ::: {.abstract}

 **Abstract:** Clausal proof format DRAT is the de facto standard way to certify SAT solvers' unsatisfiability results.
-State-of-the-art DRAT proof checkers ignore deletions of unit clauses, which means that they are checking against a proof system that differs from the specification of DRAT and they cannot verify inprocessing techniques that use unit deletions.
+State-of-the-art DRAT proof checkers ignore deletions of unit clauses, which means that they are checking against a proof system that differs from the specification of DRAT and they may not be able to verify inprocessing techniques that use unit deletions.
 State-of-the-art SAT solvers produce proofs that are accepted by DRAT checkers, but are incorrect under the DRAT specification, because they contain spurious deletions of reason clauses.
 We present patches for award-winning SAT solvers